Maximum Likelihood Estimation in Data-Driven Modeling and Control: Impulse Response Estimation With the

+Since the initial condition is known exactly, we have $\sigma_p=0$.
 Then the output trajectory $\mathbf{y}$ is an estimate of the impulse response $h$ of length $n$ of the system \cite{Markovsky_2005b}.
-It is noted that this approach requires neither of the assumptions for the least-squares method.
-Instead of requiring a long past input sequence, this approach uses a small part of the data to estimate the initial condition of each trajectory section.
-In fact, the estimator is correct and unbiased for an arbitrary length $n$ and unknown past inputs as shown in Theorem~\ref{thm:1}(e), as long as the persistency of excitation condition is satisfied.
+This approach requires neither of the assumptions for the least-squares method.
+Instead of requiring a length-$(n-1)$ input history sequence, this approach only uses the first $L_0$ entries of the data to estimate the initial condition.
+In fact, the estimator is correct and unbiased for an arbitrary length $n$ and unknown input history as shown in Theorem~\ref{thm:1}(d), as long as the persistency of excitation condition is satisfied.